-At EQUIP 2019, this network will set out a biblical vision for discipleship and mission that can be summed up as “Jesus work Jesus’ way”.
+At EQUIP 2020, this network will set out a biblical vision for discipleship and mission.
 A relationship with Jesus and transformation of character cannot be reduced to formula or programme.
 The network will explore the implications of this for church life and suggest practical ways we can grow as disciples and help others grow also.

-The stream’s three sessions at EQUIP 2019 will be:
+The stream’s three sessions at EQUIP 2020 will be:

-EQUIP 2019 Network Speaker
+EQUIP 2020 Network Speaker